The Ultimate Guide to Convert Your Website to A Mobile App

 The truth is that a mobile-optimized site in 2023 is just a given.
 Of course you should have one.
 But apps fulfill a different purpose.
 While a site or web app is optimal for desktop users, picking up organic traffic, and serving new or first time users – mobile apps are for growing and serving your loyal, core users.

 We’re going to give you six of the more important reasons to turn a website into an app.
-We’ve seen these benefits show up as common factors with more than 1000 clients that converted a website into apps with MobiLoud.
+We’ve seen these benefits show up as common factors with more than 2,000 businesses that converted a website into apps with MobiLoud.
 Let’s get started.

 We’re all aware that smartphones took over the world over the past decade.
 The number of global smartphone users almost doubled over the latter half of the decade, shooting from 3.67 billion in 2016 to 6.26 billion in 2021.